m4xshen/m4xshen.dev/src/content/blog/understand-oauth-code-grant-flow.md

 ![step 3 diagram](/images/step_3_diagram.png)

-Now that you understand the basic OAuth 2.0 flow, let's review everything with a diagram showing the full process:
+Now that you understand the basic OAuth 2.0 code grant flow, let's review everything with a diagram showing the full process:

 ![step 3 diagram](/images/complete_diagram.png)

 ## PKCE

-The basic authorization flow works well, but it has a vulnerability: if an attacker manages to intercept the `code`, they can exchange it for an `access_token`.
+The basic authorization flow works well, but it has a vulnerability: if attackers manage to intercept the `code`, they can exchange it for an `access_token`.
 This poses a serious security risk, potentially allowing the attacker to access protected resources as the user.

 This is where PKCE (Proof Key for Code Exchange) comes into play.
 PKCE is an extension to the basic authorization flow to prevent this kind of attack.